Website Data Protection Policy & Privacy Statement

 - Delivering Skillnet Ireland training programmes via the Learning Network.

-- For the purposes of providing aggregated statistical information to the DES to help inform national policy in relation to skills.
+- For the purposes of providing aggregated statistical information to the DFHRIS to help inform national policy in relation to skills.

 You may be contacted by third parties, contracted by Skillnet Ireland to perform monitoring and evaluation activities for these specific purposes only.

 M1 Drogheda Chamber Skillnet use of the Trainee Evaluation Form

 M1 Drogheda Chamber Skillnet collates information from participants on both our events and on our training programmes.
 The purpose of this is to:

 - To determine the effectiveness of training programs in order to improve future programs.

 - To help us learn from experience of past training programs.
 For example, we may want to know which parts of the training were successful and which not, or whether the approach to the training should be changed.
 We can use these lessons learned to improve plans for future training programs.

 - To determine whether the objectives of the training were achieved.

 - To see how the knowledge and skills learned in the training are put into practice.